 - Ensure that your child has an opportunity to have “stand and stare time”.
 Kids overwhelmed with activities are more likely to experience fatigue.

-But fatigue doesn’t affect your kid alone.
-Your level of fatigue influences how you perceive your child’s behavior.
-In other words, you are more likely to view him as challenging when you yourself are tired and stressed.
+But fatigue doesn’t affect your child alone.
+Your level of fatigue influences how you perceive her behavior.
+In other words, you are more likely to view her as challenging when you yourself are tired and stressed.
 There is now proof that parental fatigue increases hostility toward one’s child and can make you feel like a bad parent.
 That’s why it’s important to take time for you and find a network you can rely on when you need some time away from your kids.
-Also, self-paced courses such as the Mindful Discipline Email course can help you develop an effective parenting strategy.

 Kids tend to act in line with what they believe is expected of them.
 The labels you use to describe your child can lead her to believe that certain behavior is a fundamental part of her nature.
 In other words, if you persistently describe your child as a “difficult child”, she will act like a “difficult child”, and there is evidence to support this view.
 Research suggests that labels can alter behavior.
 What this means is that your vision of your child can shape her personality and the relationships you develop with her, well beyond the childhood years.